+** Money transferred from current to capital account for boat purchase.
+See note.

 Major Changes from previous year:

 The JCR contribution for both 2012/13 and 2013/14 has been paid into the account due to a failure to collect last year’s money before October 2013.